Botnet: Phishing

 Botnets can be used for many electronic scams.
-These botnets can be used to distribute malware such as viruses to take control of a regular users computer/software By taking control of someone's personal computer they have unlimited access to their personal information, including passwords and login information to accounts.
+These botnets can be used to distribute malware such as viruses to take control of a regular user's computer/software.
+By taking control of someone's personal computer they have unlimited access to their personal information, including passwords and login information to accounts.
 This is called phishing.
 Phishing is the acquiring of login information to the "victim's" accounts with a link the "victim" clicks on that is sent through an email or text.
 A survey by Verizon found that around two-thirds of electronic "espionage" cases come from phishing.

 Countermeasures

 The geographic dispersal of botnets means that each recruit must be individually identified/corralled/repaired and limits the benefits of filtering.

 Computer security experts have succeeded in destroying or subverting malware command and control networks, by, among other means, seizing servers or getting them cut off from the Internet, denying access to domains that were due to be used by malware to contact its C&C infrastructure, and, in some cases, breaking into the C&C network itself.
 In response to this, C&C operators have resorted to using techniques such as overlaying their C&C networks on other existing benign infrastructure such as IRC or Tor, using peer-to-peer networking systems that are not dependent on any fixed servers, and using public key encryption to defeat attempts to break into or spoof the network.

 Norton AntiBot was aimed at consumers, but most target enterprises and/or ISPs.
 Host-based techniques use heuristics to identify bot behavior that has bypassed conventional anti-virus software.
 Network-based approaches tend to use the techniques described above; shutting down C&C servers, null-routing DNS entries, or completely shutting down IRC servers.
 BotHunter is software, developed with support from the U.S. Army Research Office, that detects botnet activity within a network by analyzing network traffic and comparing it to patterns characteristic of malicious processes.

 Researchers at Sandia National Laboratories are analyzing botnets' behavior by simultaneously running one million Linux kernels—a similar scale to a botnet—as virtual machines on a 4,480-node high-performance computer cluster to emulate a very large network, allowing them to watch how botnets work and experiment with ways to stop them.

-Detecting automated bot attacks is becoming more difficult each day as newer and more sophisticated generations of bots are getting launched by attackers.
+Detecting automated bot becomes more difficult as newer and more sophisticated generations of bots get launched by attackers.
 For example, an automated attack can deploy a large bot army and apply brute-force methods with highly accurate username and password lists to hack into accounts.
 The idea is to overwhelm sites with tens of thousands of requests from different IPs all over the world, but with each bot only submitting a single request every 10 minutes or so, which can result in more than 5 million attempts per day.
 In these cases, many tools try to leverage volumetric detection, but automated bot attacks now have ways of circumventing triggers of volumetric detection.